 Despite this progress, however, investment in anti-obesity interventions remains minor compared to the scale of the problem.
 A step change is urgently needed to scale the necessary investments to the challenge of the disease and its societal burden if the obesity epidemic is to be curbed. ■

-principal in the Boston office.
+Pierre Cremieux is president of Analysis Group.
 Christian Frois is a vice president in the Boston office.

 From Health Care Bulletin: Fall 2015